-- The price you paid for that class. - The rate of principal prepayments on the underlying Mortgages. - The actual characteristics of the underlying Mortgages. - In the case of adjustable rate Pass-Through Certificates, the levels of the interest rates on the underlying ARMs, as adjusted from time to time. - The payment delay for that class. - Whether prepayment premiums are passed through to investors.
+- The price you paid for that class. - The rate of principal prepayments on the underlying Mortgages. - The actual characteristics of the underlying Mortgages. - In the case of adjustable rate Pass-Through Certificates, the levels of the interest rates on the underlying ARMS, as adjusted from time to time.